 International wire transfer

-I was completely ignorant when I jumped into this step of the process.
+I jumped into this step of the process completely blind.
 When I lived in Taiwan, I did a few international wire transfers to the US but I requested them IN PERSON at my bank in Taiwan and it was quite simple.

-My current situation required me to wire funds from the US to France, while physically being in France.
-I called my US bank to request the transfer and found I was missing an important document – the secret code.
+My current situation requires me to wire funds from the US to France, while physically being in France.
+I call my US bank to request the transfer and find I was missing an important document – the secret code.
 In order to get the secret code, I need to fill out a form have it notarized and then MAIL the original document back to them.
 Once the secret code is issued, I’m able to request an international wire transfer over the phone.

-But I needed to wire funds to the real estate company for the frozen account and I needed it done NOW!
+But I need to wire funds to the real estate company for the frozen account and I need it done NOW!

-Thankfully, my US bank made a “one-time” exception after I explained that I needed the wire transfer urgently for an apartment.
+Thankfully, my US bank makes a “one-time” exception after I explain that I need the wire transfer urgently for an apartment.

-Finally, after seven weeks of connecting the pieces of my new life, I’ve moved into my new home.
+Finally, after seven weeks of connecting the pieces of my new life, I move into my new home.
 It’s the charming little French apartment of my dreams.
 The large French windows overlook the fish market and interesting, historic buildings across the plaza!
 Home at last!

-So I threw my Turkish rug down on the floor of my unfurnished, totally empty apartment.
-I laid there for a while, exhaling deeply, so relieved to finally be home!
+So I throw my Turkish rug down on the floor of my unfurnished, totally empty apartment.
+I lay there for a while, exhaling deeply, so relieved to finally be home!
 (So…now what?)

-And then I got up and started organizing the utilities, wifi, and all the rest.
+And then I get up and start organizing the utilities, wifi, and all the rest.
 I now have a better idea of my actual total monthly expenses.